sigilante/nockup/README.md

     ```
     $ git clone https://github.com/sigilante/nockup.git
     $ cd nockup/
-    $ cargo build
+    $ cargo build --release
     ```

-    `nockup` builds by default in `./target/debug`, so further commands to `nockup` refer to it in whatever location you have it.
+    `nockup` builds by default in `./target/release`, so further commands to `nockup` refer to it in whatever location you have it.

+    Alternatively, you may install it globally using Cargo:

+    ```
+    $ cargo install --path .
+    ```

 ## Usage